-As I tuned into the AWB’s (Association of Washington Businesses) Workforce Summit webinar today, one of the sessions was about Childcare costs and how this is an issue with which employers and employees have continuous struggles.
+As I tuned into the AWB’s (Association of Washington Businesses) Workforce Summit webinar today, one of the sessions was about Childcare costs.
+Without a doubt, this is an issue with which employers and employees have continuous struggles.
 Since my kids are older, I had not thought a lot about it during this current crisis, but this session today really had me thinking.

-If amidst all the shutdowns due to the Corona virus, childcare centers have to close their doors, what are the implications, short and long term?
+If amidst all the shutdowns due to the Corona virus, childcare centers have to close their doors, what are the implications?
+If their kids are home, then how will employees be able to work?
+Unquestionably, this will affect businesses.
+And it’s important to realize that this could be both short and long term concerns.

 Washington state is experiencing a critical lack of affordable and accessible childcare.
 We are one of the highest states in the nation for childcare deserts, 63% of Washington residents live in childcare deserts, which means they lack access to affordable quality childcare.
 This forces some people to leave the workforce or training programs, delaying economic progress for families and impacting Washington business by over $2B per year and the state’s economy as a whole by over $6 billion annually.
 This was the situation prior to the COVID-19 crisis and the situation continues to be critical.
 Add to that the pandemic the country is experiencing and this industry which is critical to supporting our entire Washington state economy and workforce, is in dire need of the following: